-Protests against police brutality continued across the country Monday night and into Tuesday morning, with peaceful protests taking place alongside more violent clashes between protesters and police, as well as widespread looting.
+Protests against police brutality continued across the country on Monday night and into Tuesday morning, with peaceful protests taking place alongside more violent clashes between protesters and police, as well as widespread looting.

-Police have been criticized for their heavy-handed response to protesters in recent days, including their forceful removal of protesters in Washington on Monday night before Trump walked out of the White House to a staged photo opportunity outside St. John’s church.
+Police have been criticized for their heavy-handed response to protesters in recent days, including their forceful removal of protesters in Washington DC on Monday night before Trump walked out of the White House to a staged photo opportunity outside St. John’s church.

-The protests were sparked by the death of George Floyd, who died on Memorial Day after former Minneapolis police officer Derek Chauvin kneeled on his neck for almost nine minutes, even as Floyd moaned that he couldn’t breathe.
+The protests were sparked by the death of George Floyd, who died on Memorial Day after former Minneapolis police officer Derek Chauvin kneeled on his neck for almost nine minutes, even as Floyd protested that he couldn’t breathe.

-An independent postmortem released Monday declared Floyd’s death a homicide.
+An independent post-mortem released Monday declared Floyd’s death a homicide.

 Cover: Police stand guard as protesters rally at the Trump Tower, Monday, June 1, 2020, in Las Vegas, over the death of George Floyd.
 Floyd, a black man, died after being restrained by Minneapolis police officers on Memorial Day.
 (AP Photo/John Locher)